rjmeats/BritishRainfall/BritishAssociationReports/Readme.md

 For ease of reference, the page images for these tables of inspections have been extracted and put into a separate PDF document: [BAAS_RainGaugeInspections.pdf](BAAS_RainGaugeInspections.pdf).
 Stephen Burt has kindly produced a [searchable version](BAAS_RainGaugeInspections.searchable.pdf).

+A few of the Rainfall Rescue team have transcribed the main inspection details and mapped the inspected sites to Rainfall Rescue stations; the results are recorded in [this spreadsheet](BAAS_Inspections.xlsx).
+Combining these station mappings with the station locations determined by the Rainfall Rescue project (including a few corrections and adjustments which came to light from the inspection details) allows a [map](https://www.google.com/maps/d/edit?mid=1r8KHIsr6JHL_prh-_I5FfdJG6NnuWJo&usp=sharing) of the inspected stations to be produced, showing the various 'inspection tours' undertaken by Symons during the period.